haylee360/eds213-section/README.md

 Data on tuberculosis incidence rates were accessed via [The World Health Organization](https://www.who.int/data/gho/data/indicators/indicator-details/GHO/incidence-of-tuberculosis-(per-100-000-population-per-year)).
 Data on socioeconomic indicators was accessed via [World Bank Open Data](https://databank.worldbank.org/reports.aspx?source=2&series=NY.GDP.MKTP.CD&country=).

 The cleaned version of these data files can be found in the `data` folder in this repository.

+Dependencies for this project can be found in the `dependencies.txt` file

 ## Contributors
 Author: [Haylee Oyler](github.com/haylee360)